mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/projects/index.md

 ![Create Project](/ksphere/kommander/1.2/img/create-project-form.png)

-## Creating a Project - Declarative YAML Object Method
+## Create a Project - Declarative YAML Object Method

 The below is a sample YAML Kubernetes object for creating a Kommander Project.
 It is only an example and will not work verbatim since it depends on a workspace name that has been previously created (which will not exist by default in your cluster).
 Use this as an example format and fill in the workspace name and namespaceName appropriately along with the proper labels.